Love Is A Drug? What Is The Love Hormone?

 As a drug

-Oxytocin has been shown to benefit many people, including those with autism spectrum disorder, anxiety, and other mental disorders.
+Oxytocin has been shown to benefit many people, including those with autism spectrum disorder, anxiety, and other mental health conditions.
 It's also sold as a drug.
 This drug is called Pitocin, and it has many uses.
 Oxytocin can help women give birth, and it reduces the negative side effects associated with birth, such as bleeding.
 With that said, it's monitored carefully during injection, as too much can damage the uterus.

 Strangely enough, oxytocin may be used to finish a miscarriage or induce one.
 If you're having trouble miscarrying, the doctors may give you a shot of oxytocin to finish this process.